toliva/ConnectivityContent/apis/03-Hackathon/07-Insights-(experimental)/01-quick-start.md

 ## Authentication

 The API uses a Basic Authorization scheme.
-The same credentials used to manage properties via EQC today are compatible with the Accelerator API.
+The same credentials used to manage properties via our public APIs today are compatible with the Insights API/messages.
 Authorization will also be performed: the hotel must be assigned to the API account being used.

 ## Price Distribution
 Gain competitive insights by seeing the distribution of ADR of booked rooms in a given market.
 The market is that of the specified hotel.